daveanthonyc/ArchLinux-Config/README.md

 # Arch Linux Config Files

 I currently run a 2015 Macbook Air with Arch Linux.
 I initially had issues with getting the webcam to run.
-I have a Facetime 720p webcam with Intel graphics.
+This Macbook runs the native Facetime 720p webcam with Intel graphics.
 This article has helped me solve the issue [Blog Post](https://www.reddit.com/r/ManjaroLinux/comments/n9g0jg/driver_fix_for_macbook_air_2013_with_builtin/)

 ## Installation guide for facetimehd driver